rydesun/watchdir/README.md

 # watchdir

-A simple tool to find newly created files by watching several directories, and do it recursively.
+A simple tool to find newly created files or directories by watching several directories, and do it recursively.

-A directory is ignored in the following situations:
+When diving into deeper directory recursively, a directory will be ignored in the following situations:

 - have no permission
 - is hidden by dot